 Should you get a Coldcard

-Coldcard supports only Bitcoin and can be quite cumbersome to use, but it does what it is designed to do in a way that probably no other hardware wallet comes close.
+Coldcard supports only Bitcoin and can be quite cumbersome to use, but it does what it is designed to do in a way that probably no other hardware wallet comes close to.

 Is a Coldcard Wallet Safe?

-Coldcard is designed with a huge range of security features and design considerations that protect it against various types of attacks, making it one of the safest wallets to store your Bitcoins.
+Coldcard is designed with a huge range of security features and design considerations that protect it against various types of attacks, making it one of the safest Bitcoin wallets.

-Apart from that, Coinkite, the company behind Coldcard Wallet, is one of the global leaders in Bitcoin security and has multiple Bitcoin-related products in their portfolio.
+Apart from that, Coinkite, the company behind Coldcard Wallet, is one of the global leaders in Bitcoin security and has multiple Bitcoin-related products in its portfolio.

 Coldcard vs Ledger Nano X

 They both are hardware wallets that store private keys offline.
 The similarities end there, as they are very different devices.
-The Ledger can store hundreds of coins, is very portable and is more beginner-friendly but has a proprietary firmware.
-Coldcard on the other hand is made for Bitcoin only, has completely open-source firmware, provides rock-solid security but can be cumbersome to use.
+The Ledger can store hundreds of coins, is very portable, and is more beginner-friendly but has proprietary firmware.
+Coldcard on the other hand is made for Bitcoin only, has completely open-source firmware, and provides rock-solid security but can be cumbersome to use.

 Coldcard vs Trezor